Highfivery/pardot-marketing/readme.txt

 * `pardotmarketing_form_handler_validation_options_filter_[form_id]` - Modifies/adds to the default [jQuery Validation](https://jqueryvalidation.org/) form options. [form_id] should be the value from the form `Form ID` field.

 == Changelog ==

+= 1.1.1 =

+* Fix - Bug when multiple Pardot Form Handler widgets are on the page.

 = 1.1.0 =